amusecode/amuse/doc/reference/hydrodynamics_interface_specification.rst

 Grid State, Extension Mechanism
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Not all information of a grid point can be transfered with the fill_grid_state and get_grid_state functions.
+Not all information of a grid point can be transferred with the fill_grid_state and get_grid_state functions.
 To
 support other properties (like pressure or MHD properties), the code can define ``get_`` and ``set_`` functions.
 These
 functions must get or set one scalar property (1 argument) or a vector property (3 arguments)